-Walking in to the stylish offices of Morgan Stanley I was immediately comforted by upbeat sounds of pop music and girls laughing; a strange contrast to the corporate surroundings.
-Check-in was fast and efficient, the wi-fi strong (hallelujah!) and guests quickly began mingling with each other.
+Walking into the stylish offices of Morgan Stanley I was immediately comforted by the upbeat sounds of pop music and girls laughing; a strange contrast to the corporate surroundings.
+Check-in was fast and efficient, the wi-fi was strong (hallelujah!) and guests quickly began mingling with each other.

 The event’s panel consisted of several inspiring ‘Marys’ plus one ‘Mystery Man’:

-- Phebe Ekregbesi – a Biomedical student at the University of Bath who is on a placement year at the London School of Hygiene and Tropical Medicine
+- Phebe Ekregbesi – a Biomedical student at the University of Bath who is in a placement year at the London School of Hygiene and Tropical Medicine

-- Christine Martin – is Sales Operating Director at Metaswitch Networks
+- Christine Martin – is the Sales Operating Director at Metaswitch Networks

 - Kathryn Plummer – a Physics Student at Imperial College London